bkeepereth/owner_stats_bot/README.md

 ## Notes

-The bot will output various metrics, charts, and graphs based on user-command.<br>
+CLI-style tool will output various metrics, charts, and graphs based on user-command.<br>
-CLI-style tools are convenient...<br>

 ## Configuration